Applying for Indefinite Leave to Remain (ILR) as a Skilled Worker Visa Holder

 The Cost of ILR Under the Skilled Worker Route

-In 2025, the Indefinite Leave to Remain (ILR) application fee for Skilled Worker Visa holders is £2,885.
-This applies to both the main applicant and any dependants that will be applying with you.
+In 2025, the Indefinite Leave to Remain (ILR) application fee for Skilled Worker Visa holders is £3,029.
+This applies to both the main applicant and any dependents who will be applying with you.
 Applications for ILR are relatively slow, taking up to 6 months for a decision to be made.
-This makes the priority service a popular option, although there’s an extra £1,000 fee to be applicant.
+This makes the priority service a popular option, although there’s an extra £1,000 fee to be paid by each applicant.
 This reduces the decision time to just a single working day, and is considered money well spent by many applicants who get the certainty of a quick turnaround on their application.
-Please note that both the application fee and the priority service fee are non-refundable once you’ve applied.
+Please note that both the application and priority service fees are non-refundable once you’ve applied.

 Book A Free Assessment